 A call center IVR system presents options to a customer to help route their call.
 The customer selects the appropriate choice either by pressing a number, selecting a choice from an online menu, or by verbally indicating their choice through IVR voice recognition.

 Unfortunately, studies show that 61% of customers don’t like call center IVR systems.
 Many call center IVRs take up a lot of time and frustrate customers.
 In most scenarios, a customer prefers speaking to a human rather than a robot.
-But these days, call center IVR offers more flexibility and immediacy to customers than ever before, especially visual IVR systems.
+But these days, call center IVR offers more flexibility and immediacy to customers than ever before, especially Web Call-Back systems.

 Why a Great Call Center IVR Experience Matters.